 Also, there are not the same limits that you might find with the “Plus” account.

 A simple way to use this is one of many plugins for WordPress that bring AI into its backend.
-Examples include AI Engine and AI Power.
+Examples include AI Engine and AI Puffer.
 Or you could choose a tool like TypingMind, which allows you to connect AI assistants from many services, including OpenAI.